HazyZen/testing-repo/README.md

 # testing-repo

 `git status`
-check changes made
+Check changes made

 `git diff`
-press q to exit
+Show changes between commits, commit and working tree Press q to exit

-`git add (file name)`
-to stage only 1 file

-`git add .`
-to stage all files

-`git restore --staged .`
-unstage all files

-`git commit`
-save to computer

-`git commit -m`
+`git log`
-m stands for message
+Type q to exit log

 `git config user.name "name"`
-to set/configure your name
+Can add --global flag after config if you want all your projects to have same name To set/configure your name

 `git config user.email "your@email.com"`
-to set/configure your email related to github
+Can add --global flag after config if you want all your projects to have same email To set/configure your email related to github

+`git restore --staged .`
+Unstage all files

+1. `git add .`
+   To stage all files

+`git add (file name)`
+To stage only 1 file

+2. `git commit -m "Your message here."`- Use this

+   - Record changes to the repository m stands for message

-`git log`
+3. Use `git log` to check
-type q to exit log

-`git push origin main`
+4. `git push origin main`
-push commited files to github
+   Push commited files to github